CantLooseToAMoose/FiancoNegamaxAlphaBetaSearch/README.md

 ## Developers

-If you want to utilize this Engine for your own AI and develop using Java you can simply let your AI implement the IAgent Interface and inject it into a GameClient Object.
+If you want to utilize this Engine for your own AI and develop using Java you can simply let your AI implement the AI.IAgent Interface and inject it into a ServerStructure.GameClient Object.
 When you do so the generateMove method, has to take the current BoardState represented as a 2D integer Array as an Argument and return the BoardState after the AI's move has been made.